Red Devils (supporters club): Controversy

 In late 2003 someone trademarked the phrase and began selling "Be the Reds!" items commercially.
 In retaliation, the person who first made the logo on a T-shirt copyrighted the font in which it was written, thus forcing the owner of the phrase to print his shirts in a different font.
 Those shirts did not sell as well as the phrase owner had hoped.
 Because of those two trademarks, no further "Be the Reds!" items (in the original font) have been made legally since 2003.
 The Korean Football Association has since abandoned the slogan, opting for their own trademarked one, "Reds Go Together!" for the 2006 World Cup.
 In 2010, there are competing slogans, KFA's All the Reds! and Red Devils' "The Shouts of Reds!
 United Korea!"

 Other uses

-The original London internet café Cyberia was bought by Koreans and rebranded as "Be The Reds" as BTR in the early 2000s.
+The original London internet café Cyberia was bought by Koreans and rebranded as "Be The Reds" in the early 2000s.

 In late 2002, Korean soccer star Ahn Jung-Hwan made his Japan debut (in the J-League) playing for the Shimizu S-Pulse.
 As their colors were white and orange, one group of entrepreneurs created "Be the Orange!"
 T-shirts written in the same font.
 Few were bought, and the adapted slogan never caught on.

 Some fans of the J-League's Urawa Reds have also been seen wearing "Be the Reds!" memorabilia, as it calls out their team by both color and name.

 While it never caught on as a widespread fad, a few supporters of Major League Baseball's Cincinnati Reds have also been known to sport clothing bearing the same phrase.